elunna/nerfhack-changelog/README.md

 * troll meat provides temporary intrinsic regeneration (xNetHack)
 * violet fungi puff out hallucination-inducing spores when hit
 * all vortices (v) resist shock damage
-* vampires (any V) are not afraid of cracked or Molochian altars
+* vampires (any V) are not afraid of Molochian altars
 * vampires attack with their bite attacks first
 * vampires can use weapons (EvilHack)
 * wargs have a thick hide